ForgeRock/tntp-pingone-davinci/README.md

 ## Outputs

 ---
-Any data configured to be returned in the PingOne DaVinci flow will be put into Node State.
+Any data configured to be returned to the PingOne DaVinci flow will be put into Node State.

 ## Outcomes